Shoot Guidelines & Best Practices

 • Note that photographers cannot directly accept money for extra photos or extending shoot time outside of Flytographer.
 Any and all monetary transactions related to your Flytographer shoot and its customers must be directed back to your Shoot Concierge and we will handle the request.
 (If customers want to give you a tip afterwards, that is your choice to accept or not!)

-• Curiosity 🧐 A growth mindset and intense wonder for the world.
+• Curiosity 🧐 We maintain a growth mindset and intense wonder for the world.

-• Diversity Equity & Inclusion 🙋🏾♀️🙋🏻♀️🏳️🌈🌎 Inclusivity and diversity of representation in all that we do, create and share.
+• Diversity Equity & Inclusion 🙋🏾♀️🙋🏻♀️🏳️🌈🌎 We uphold inclusivity and ensure diversity of representation in all that we do, create and share.

 How do these values translate into great feedback for you?
 Click here to find out!